BenLand100/benland/content/post/2023-01-12 DIY smart switch.md

 ## The Final Software

+The software for the ESP32 is now [available on my GitHub](https://github.com/BenLand100/smartplug/blob/master/smartplug.ino).
-In the following you'll see the additional resources I added to the server, including a configuration page for adding network credentials, and a root page that has an ON/OFF button for direct control.
+There you will find the additional resources I added to the server, including a configuration page for adding network credentials, and a root page that has an ON/OFF button for direct control.
 These more-interactive resources generate HTML on the fly, and serve it up with the proper content type for browsers to load it like any other webpage.
 Also present are the `digitalWrite` and associated setup to control the pin the relay is connected to, along with some code for indicator LEDs.
 When the pin is "written" `LOW` or `HIGH`, the voltage level changes on the output, activating or deactivating whatever the pin is connected to.